-What is Golden Ratio?
+What is the Golden Ratio?

 Different names have been used to define the Golden Ratio in the past and in the present.
-A few examples include Phi, the Golden Mean, the Divine Section, the Golden Proportion, and the Divine Proportion.
+A few examples include Phi (Φ), the Golden Mean, the Divine Section, the Golden Proportion, and the Divine Proportion.
 Almost all of nature’s elements contain this golden ratio (1:1.618).
 The golden ratio can be found in nature in everything from the structure of the universe to the human body, clouds to flowers and leaves.
 Nearly all of the lovely things in the world around us have this ratio.
 This same principle of harmony continues to inspire designers today.
 Even in modern interior design, platforms like AweDeco explore how proportions, balance, and symmetry influence the way we experience spaces.

 In nature, the golden ratio can be found repeatedly.
 Additionally, it has the power to balance and beautify elements.
 As a result, since ancient times, mankind have used the same proportion in mathematics, art, music, and building.
 Let’s make an effort to comprehend this proportion’s origins more thoroughly.
 In this article, we will talk about the assumptions and pioneering works about how the golden ratio emerged in architecture.
+The concept has fascinated mathematicians since Euclid first described it around 300 BCE in his treatise “Elements.”

-🔹 What Is the Golden Ratio in Architecture?
+What Is the Golden Ratio in Architecture?

 The golden ratio in architecture refers to a mathematical proportion of approximately 1.618, historically associated with visual harmony, balance, and natural order.
 This ratio is used by architects to define relationships between building elements such as height and width, façade divisions, window placement, column spacing, interior layouts, and even urban proportions.

 Rather than functioning as a rigid rule, the golden ratio acts as a guiding framework that helps designers create compositions that feel intuitively pleasing to the human eye.
 It appears frequently in nature, classical art, and historic architecture, which explains why spaces designed around this proportion often feel calm, balanced, and timeless.
 In architecture, the golden ratio bridges mathematics and aesthetics, transforming abstract numbers into spatial experience.
+Understanding these proportional relationships is essential for both architectural presentations and practical design work.

-How the Golden Ratio Used in Architecture?
+How Is the Golden Ratio Used in Architecture?

 Many people have asserted that ancient monuments have proportions that closely equal 1.618 but frequently rely on conjectural interpretations and approximate measurements.
 For instance, assertions have been made regarding the proportions of the golden ratio in Chinese, Olmec, Egyptian, Sumerian, and Greek vases, as well as Cretan and Mycenaean artifacts from the late Bronze Age.
 These predate the Greek mathematicians who are the first to be known to have studied the golden ratio by about 1,000 years.
 The historical sources, however, are sketchy, and because the analyses make use of various methodologies, it is challenging to compare them.
 For instance, it’s said that Stonehenge’s concentric circles have the golden ratio’s dimensions.

-Examples of Usage of Golden Ratio in Architecture
+Historical Examples of Golden Ratio in Architecture

 One of the oldest and best examples of the employment of the Phi is the Great Pyramid of Giza (2570 BC).
 The pyramid’s height divided by one of its base’s sides yields a ratio that roughly equals Phi.
+According to historian John F. Pile, Egyptian architects sought golden proportions, and it is common to see the 1.618:1 ratio in their architectural details, art, and everyday objects.
+However, some scholars argue these proportions may have been coincidental rather than intentional, as the Egyptians may not have known the mathematical concept we now call the golden ratio.

 Greek artists and architects were aware of or applied the golden ratio as a rule of proportion for aesthetics.
 The Acropolis‘ construction is said to have begun approximately 600 BC, although the pieces allegedly showing the golden ratio proportions were produced between 468 and 430 BC.
 Greek goddess Athena had a temple called The Parthenon.
 It is said that a series of golden rectangles encircle the Parthenon’s facade, as well as other parts of it and elsewhere.
-The golden ratio was used on the west facade of the Parthenon.
-According to various analyses, the Parthenon and the Acropolis of Athens have a lot of proportions that resemble the golden ratio.

 Credit: List of works designed with the golden ratio – Wikipedia